THE CONSTITUTION OF THE CONFEDERATE STATES OF AMERICA

 The Confederates didn't mention "providing for the common defense" in their constitution's preamble, but they do here.
 "General welfare" is still omitted, however.
 Instead we get "carry on the Government."

 Lastly, the CSA essentially bans trade protectionism by saying that tariffs cannot be imposed on foreign goods for the sole purpose of protecting local industry.
-It also bans "bounties" from the Treasury, which at the time was the term used to describe government subsidies distributed to offset the costs of managing certain uncompetitive industries.
+It also bans "bounties" from the Treasury, which in those days was the term used to describe government subsidies distributed to offset the costs of managing certain uncompetitive industries.

-Southerners had often been prevented from buying cheaper foreign goods because of such Yankee projectionist measures.
+Southerners had often been prevented from buying cheaper foreign goods because of such northern protectionist measures.

 |To borrow Money on the credit of the United States;||(2) To borrow money on the credit of the Confederate States.||No changes.|